Worship With Us

 But “liturgical” means more than that.
 The “liturgy” is (literally) “the work of the people.”
 When we worship, the pastor usually presides and provides a message, but the people do more.
 They proclaim God’s word, lift up the prayers, and share in the song life of the congregation.
 They share in distributing communion, offering the many gifts of music, and providing hospitality for all who come to join in worship.
 In short, to be liturgical means that the community makes worship happen!
 You can be a part of making worship happen.
 Check out the opportunities below!

 The fourth Sunday of the month is a treat – the S.O.S.
 (Saints of Our Savior’s) band shares music with heart and passion, with rhythm and beat, with the love of Jesus!
 The band plays for all three services that weekend, accompanying hymns and invigorating our worship.

 GOSPEL ON THE GREEN

 Well, not really on the green – we use the Lion’s Shelter across from the church!
-Usually the second Sunday of September, we join with Sunday School to celebrate “Rally Sunday” at our 10:30 worship service.
-The band plays, and regardless of the weather we enjoy the gifts of nature around us, and we give thanks for the summer that is beginning to draw to a close.
+Usually held the end of August or beginning of September, the S.O.S.
+Band plays, and regardless of the weather we enjoy the gifts of nature around us, and we give thanks for the summer that is beginning to draw to a close.